ogeesan/scilayout/docs/index.md

 ```

 ### Downsides to using Python to make your figures
-Vector graphhic formats are not perfectly standardised, and so sometimes there are odd rendering issues if you export from Python but read using Inkscape/Illustrator.
+Vector graphic formats are not perfectly standardised, and so sometimes there are odd rendering issues if you export from Python but read using Inkscape/Illustrator.
-A guide on potential pitfalls are forthcoming.
+A guide on potential pitfalls is forthcoming.

 Collaboration using .pdf figures can be painful.
 If only one user is using Python to make the figures but their collaborators are not, then the Python user would have to replicate their changes in code.